Xetibo/ReSet-Doc/ReSet.typ

   [
     In this paper, ReSet, a user-friendly settings application for Linux is developed with the rust programming language.
 ReSet aims to run on every distribution and environment#footnote[Refers to what is usually called a Desktop Environment, window manager, or compositor.], providing a consistent experience for all users.

     Key features include the configuration of Wi-Fi networks, Bluetooth devices, and audio devices.
 These features are tied together in a responsive user interface.

     Future development will focus on new features such as configuring peripherals, as well as a plugin system.
-This will allow users to extend ReSet with their own features.
+This will allow users to extend ReSet with their features.

-    Existing solutions either focus only on one functionality, or are tightly coupled into an already existing environment, which brings incompatible features to other environments with it.
-Users of smaller, niche environments are therefore forced to either use multiple solutions at once, or accept a partially incompatible solution.
+    Existing solutions either focus only on one functionality or are tightly coupled into an already existing environment, which brings incompatible features to other environments with it.
+Users of smaller, niche environments are therefore forced to either use multiple solutions at once or accept a partially incompatible solution.
 ReSet focuses on more than one functionality while not bundling with any environment, making it an independent application and solving the underlying issue.

-    In order to provide a consistent, functional and appealing design, multiple existing solutions were compared and analzyed in order develop ReSet.
+    In order to provide a consistent, functional and appealing design, multiple existing solutions were compared and analyzed in order to develop ReSet.

     In summary, ReSet represents a significant advancement in Linux settings applications, offering a concise, cross-environment solution that prioritizes user experience through Rust's efficiency and adaptability.
-  ]
-}

-#let laymenSummary = {
-  [
-    Using cutting-edge technology on Linux often causes compatibility issues with settings applications due to its diverse nature.
-Because no settings applications allow users to set WiFi, Bluetooth, Audio and other settings at once, users find themselves installing separate applications for each setting.
-    In this project, we aim to develop an independent settings application that fixes the aforementioned compatibility issues.
-We will present the application in a user-friendly and modern way.
   ]
 }